CS126SP20/final-project-agpai2/DEVELOPMENT.md

 ## Week 2: Placing enemies/items in Overworld and implementing screen transitions
 1. Working on implementing screen transitions.
 That is, the screen should change as the player moves to the next screen

+- [x] The player can now move to different screens